 All participants and parade marshals should be advised verbally, prior to the parades commencement, of any hazards associated with moving plant (floats/trucks) or the surrounding environment.

 Parade spectators are advised through advertising and publicity to sit behind barriers where erected.
 Parade marshals and police and fire police officers will reinforce this message to the crowds.
 This team is equipped with radio telephones.
 An additional team of marshals will walk with the parade, also equipped with radio telephones.

 Marshals equipped with radio telephones will position the floats/parade participants at the assembly area and disperse floats at the end of the parade.
 All participants must be assembled and ready to move when the parade starts at 2:30pm sharp.

 Should an accident. incident occur immediately before, during or after the parade, then you are required to notify a parade marshal, police or fire police officer, dial 111, or notify the parade event manager asap on 027 275 3910

 Emergency procedures/First Aid

-In the event that medical assistance is required, contact a St John or police/fire police officer or any clearly identified parade official.
+In the event that medical assistance is required, contact an Event First Responder or police/fire police officer or any clearly identified parade official.
 If one of these people is not readily available dial 111 and ask for ambulance and notify the ambulance operator of your location.
-The nearest St John Ambulance personnel will then be sent to you.
-St john ambulance personnel will be in attendance at the event.
+The nearest Ambulance will be sent.
+Event First Responders will be in attendance at the Parade.